jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 In this manner, activity in the community is a precondition of making an informed vote.

+**Avoidance of Unitary Executive**

+In contemporary governance, right down to the smallest level, there is usually a "leader."
+This person, be it the prime minister, president, mayor or chief executive, is generally the one person who is looked to as the head of government.

+No such person exists in any elected Baha'i institution.
+Smaller institutions have their own officers, with their own responsibility;
+e.g. a permanent chair of the meetings, a treasurer, and so forth.
+These offices should not be taken as signaling someone is the "leader" of that institution.

+To make this distinction even more concrete, my understanding (based on a visit to Haifa in 2002) is that the chairmanship of the Universal House of Justice rotates between its members.
+As far as other elected bodies, the voting process, interestingly enough, requires an actual majority election, without nominations, for all offices.
+This can frequently requires several rounds of balloting.

+As such, there is a culture that seeks to avoid elevating those in the elected bodies as being higher rank than other members of the Baha'i Faith, in spite of their position of responsibility.
+This is in marked contrast to civic society in popular culture, that generally looks at the executive, even elected ones, as a sort of "king" who leads the nation; it is of course far-removed from the authoritarian or fascist ideal, which uses a cult of personality to elevate a leader beyond questioning.

+Ironically, the Baha'i writings have a special regard for kingship, in a very specific way: Baha'u'llah himself seemed particularly pleased with nations such as Great Britian which had devised ways of keeping a royalty as a national symbol while limiting its powers.
+However, even this may be reading too much into this:
+Baha'u'llah later in the same writing references the "two signs of the maturity of mankind," one of which is that no man will be willing to bear the weight of kingship.

+Baha'is reading will probably note one obvious omitted trait of the Administrative order that would seem to undercut this point.
+One unusual feature of the Baha'i Faith is that the lack of a unitary executive has historically not been a feature of the Baha'i Faith.
+Instead, 'Abdu'l-Baha, in his will and testament, created the "Guardianship" rather than call for the election of the Universal House of Justice.
+This was seen as having a complimentary role to the Universal House of Justice, but the Guardian, as he existed, was for all intents and purposes the center of the Baha'i Faith.
+However, the Guardianship as a living source of authority ended in 1957 when the sole Guardian, Shoghi Effendi, died without a replacement.
+In the sixty-one years that have followed, no single individual has never directed the affairs of the Baha'i Faith.

 **Complete Ban on Campaigning, Electioneering, Block Voting and Political Parties**